 Aside from looking weird, they're quite delicious, with a mild, fruity flavor and a good balance of sweetness and acidity.
 One eats this berry as one might a satay, grabbing the stem and stripping the flesh off with one's teeth from the long, stringy central core, which is edible but not particularly pleasant.'

-Sqirl de-stems the fruit by hand, macerating the fruit in organic sugar and lemon juice over night before cooking it slowly to retain a luxurious texture.
+Sqirl de-stems the fruit by hand, macerating the fruit in organic sugar and Schaner key lime juice over night before adding in the key lime zest and cooking it slowly to retain a luxurious texture.